gae4it/xpatlife/src/pages/legal-notice.md

 ---
-title: "Legal Notice (Impressum)"
+title: 'Legal Notice (Impressum)'
-seoTitle: "Legal Notice | xPatLife"
+seoTitle: 'Legal Notice | xPatLife'
-description: "Legal notice and imprint for xPatLife website in accordance with German law."
+description: 'Legal notice and imprint for xPatLife website in accordance with German law.'
-layout: "~/layouts/MarkdownLayout.astro"
+layout: '~/layouts/MarkdownLayout.astro'
 ---

-*This page is required by German law (§5 TMG - Telemediengesetz)*
+_This page is required by German law (§5 TMG - Telemediengesetz)_

 ## Information According to §5 TMG